shehreendheda/katacoda-scenarios/tagging/apptagging/step4.md

-Let's also set up a synthetics test for the Storedog home page.
+Let's also set up a Synthetic test for the Storedog home page.

 1. In Datadog, navigate to the <a href="https://app.datadoghq.com/synthetics/list" target="_datadog">**UX Monitoring** > **Synthetics Tests**</a>.